Selank and Semax — research-grade Russian nootropic peptides in the UAE

 Selank (Thr-Lys-Pro-Arg-Pro-Gly-Pro, molecular weight approximately 751 Da) is a stabilised analogue of tuftsin, an endogenous tetrapeptide (Thr-Lys-Pro-Arg) released from the heavy chain of immunoglobulin G during phagocyte processing.
 Tuftsin itself is a known immunomodulator; the Selank construction preserves the tuftsin sequence and adds the Pro-Gly-Pro stabilising tail.

-The mechanism literature on Selank spans three pathways:
+The mechanism literature on Selank centres on two pathways:

 - Immune modulation via the tuftsin pathway.
 Because the active tetrapeptide motif inside Selank is tuftsin itself, the compound retains a measurable interaction with phagocyte function and cytokine modulation.
 This is the line of research most directly connected to the parent molecule’s endogenous role.

-Russian clinical work has investigated Selank in generalised anxiety-research cohorts and adjacent neurocognitive contexts; the English-indexed clinical record is thinner than the preclinical and review literature.
-For readers wanting to see the research-supply context, we maintain a research-grade page at our Selank 5 mg consultation.
+Russian clinical work has investigated Selank in anxiety-disorder cohorts — a 2015 randomised study by Medvedev and colleagues reported improved anxiolytic onset and reduced benzodiazepine side-effects when Selank was added to standard treatment [2]; the English-indexed clinical record remains thinner than the preclinical and mechanism literature.
+For readers wanting the research-supply context, we maintain a research-grade page at our Selank 5 mg consultation.

 Semax — the ACTH(4-10) analogue